In statistics, why is a sample used more often than a population ... | Study Prep in Pearson+

 Struggling with Statistics?Join thousands of students who trust us to help them ace their exams!Watch the first video

-In statistics, why is a used more often than a when conducting probability studies?
+In statistics, why is a used more often than a when conducting studies?

 Watch next